‘General Hospital’ Daily Dose For Thursday: Saying Goodbye To Oscar

 — General Hospital (@GeneralHospital) May 2, 2019

-Ned tries to comfort Joss at the mansion.
-Olivia walks in and no words were needed as she realized that Oscar was gone.
-Joss goes in to see Oscar one last time.
-She tells him that she will love him forever.
+Ned tried to comfort Joss at the mansion.
+Olivia walked in and no words were needed as she realized that Oscar was gone.
+Joss went in to see Oscar one last time, as she told him that she will love him forever.
 Ned had also given Joss the song that Oscar had finished for the Nurses Ball since he knew he wouldn’t last that long.

 Jason headed over to be with his family after finding out what happened.
 He was on hand to comfort Monica.
 Drew found out that Oscar made Jason his executor and he helped him set up a Kilimanjaro foundation to help other kids.